dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 On the other hand, I was getting better at canvassing.
 And success is a pleasant event.

-After a few more days hitting regular neighborhoods, often in rain that gave way to sunlight and steamy streets, getting our WISH I COULDs up only slightly, I told Whitley it was time for us to canvas the rich folks.
+After a few more days hitting regular neighborhoods, often in rain that gave way to sunlight and steamy streets, getting our WISH I COULDs up only slightly, getting our voters-per-hour up to 5.5, I told Whitley it was time for us to canvas the rich folks.
 But just the houses that backed up to the beach.

 The day was hot and muggy.
 June weighed on my shoulders like a wet blanket.